ripienaar/free-for-dev/README.md

 ## DBaaS
    * https://mongolab.com/ - MongoDB as a service (500mb free)
+   * https://realm.io - Free to use even for commercial projects, under Apache 2.0 License
    * https://orchestrate.io/ - 1 application free
    * https://redislabs.com/redis-cloud - Redis as a Service (25 mb free)
    * https://www.backand.com/ - Back-end as a service (for AngularJS)